A physician by trade, Sir Hans Sloane was also a collector of objects from around the world.

 Parliament accepted Sloane's terms, raising the money through a national lottery and on 7 June 1753, an Act of Parliament establishing the British Museum received the royal assent.

-Sloane's collections, together with several additional libraries and collections, thus became the foundation of the British Museum.
+Sloane's collections, together with several additional libraries and collections, thus became the foundation not only of the British Museum, but the Natural History Museum and the British Library as well.

 Research projects on Sloane